Get Started with the Developer Console

 - Navigate, open, create, and edit Apex classes and triggers, Aura components, and Visualforce pages and components.

-- Browse packages that you’ve created or installed in your org.
+- Browse packages that you’ve created in your org.

 - Generate logs for debugging and analyze them using different perspectives.